neemzy/patchwork/README.md

 composer create-project neemzy/patchwork -s dev [directory] [version]
 ```

 You must use the `-s dev` option to match Patchwork's `minimum-stability` flag, which is required to provide the latest version of some packages (such as Behat 3).
+Specifying the version is optional but thus helps ensure getting a stable release.

 After installing dependencies, the installer will ask you if you want to remove Git history from the repository.
 You want to agree to that, since you are building your own project and not contributing to this one !